Our information security and privacy education in both Master’s programs offered by the department spans several classes.

 We regularly offer specialization seminars on selected topics related to information security and privacy targeted at students in the third year of the Bachelor’s program.
 These seminars do not require (nor teach you) deep understanding of information security principles.
 Please be patient and wait for the Master’s courses to acquire these skills.
 Typical topics include web tracking, password security, or embedded systems (in)security.
+The instance in the 2023/24 winter term will focus on internet censorship.

 Due to popular demand for a fundamental introduction to blockchain systems targeted at third-year students of the Bachelor’s program in Computer Science, we designed an elective module consisting of a lecture and accompanying labs.
 They contain interdisciplinary elements in order to study the economic and societal implications of widely adopted blockchain systems.